 While for voice traffic the call blocking probability defines the QoS, for the Internet access it is more complicated and depends on the application.
 Concerning WWW, the user estimates its QoS by the time required to download a web page.
 However, this value is rather subjective since it depends on the size of the page.
-A more objective QoS value is provided by the TCP bandwidth, which can be thought of as the speed for downloading web pages or transmitting Emails.
+A more objective QoS value is provided by the TCP bandwidth, which can be thought of as the speed for downloading web pages or transmitting Emails and is less dependent on the page volume.
 It is defined as the ratio of the data volume transmitted in the TCP connection to the duration of the connection from its setup to the reception of the last data packet.